 So a swamp, or an oligarchy, is not exactly the problem.
 The problem is that OUR swamp and OUR oligarchy are extremely useless.
 Instead of responsible men of honor serving as custodians of the American republic (while perhaps enriching themselves in the process) we have a horde of HR ladies and good-for-nothing imbeciles.
 Our oligarchy is good for a mandatory PowerPoint presentation about Diversity and Inclusion, but not for doing anything in the real world, such as securing America’s southern border, or America’s withdrawal from Kabul.

 America’s issue is not that we have a ruling class, but that we have a very useless ruling class.
-Whereas the English ruling class would rise to power through the pipeline of blue-blooded public schools (English private boarding schools), where students were fed a diet of cricket, rugby, classical studies, and hierarchy, our ruling class is sourced through a pipeline that produces management consultants.
-Meaning, superficial characters with no practical skills, no historic depth, no grasp of reality, but a knack for “framing” and “communicating.”
+Whereas the English ruling class would rise to power through a pipeline of blue-blooded public schools (English private boarding schools) and be fed a diet of cricket, rugby, and the classics, our ruling class is sourced through a pipeline that produces management consultants.
+Meaning, superficial characters with no practical skills, no historic depth, and no grasp of reality, but a knack for “framing” and “communicating.”

 Here’s what such a character sent me on LinkedIn the other day: “I’m building a team of like-minded individuals willing and able to work together in a strategic way, leveraging relationships and affiliations to build more credible opportunities.
 We work to elevate conversations that create the highest value of communication.”
 It means nothing, but it follows a certain acceptable code of communication.